Daniel8hen/pythonTraining/README.md

 # Python Applications

-## This repo presents applications that were created during Python self study
+## This repo presents applications that were created during Python self-study

 ### Applications:
 * Dynamic dictionary - an interactive dictionary using a .json file reading.